SakuraMatrix/docs/Tools - Logback.md

 </appender>
   ```
 ## Step 4: Creating Loggers:
-Creating the appenders for I/O is the first step of fully using Logback, now you have to name the loggers.
+Creating the appenders for I/O is the first step of fully using Logback.
+Now you have to name the loggers.

-To do this all you have to do is include the ```<logger>``` tag after you have finished declaring all of your appenders.
+To do this, all you have to do is include the ```<logger>``` tag after you finish declaring all of your appenders.
 The naming scheme of your loggers has an effect on how they behave.
-For example I have a logger named *logger*.
+For example, I have a logger named *logger*.
 This *logger* outputs to the console and is declared in the XML
 like so:
 ```
 <logger name="logger">